 Advanced M.B.A.
-Core Courses-12 credits
+Core Courses - 12 credits

 The Advanced M.B.A.
-Core is composed of a total of twelve credits.
+Core is composed of a total of 12 credits.
 Two courses are required, MBAA 601 and MBAA 602.
 The remaining six credits may be selected from MBAA 604, MBAA 605 and ACCT 742.

-Areas of Concentration-Electives-12 credits
+Areas of Concentration-Electives - 12 credits

-Students are required to take twelve credits of advanced graduate work beyond the Advanced Core.
-Advanced graduate courses are defined as all courses, offered by the Graduate M.B.A.
-Program, numbered 700 to 799, and courses listed under the Areas of Concentration, with the permission of the coordinator.
+Students are required to take 12 credits of advanced graduate work beyond the Advanced Core.
+Advanced graduate courses are defined as all courses offered by the Graduate M.B.A.
+Program numbered 700 to 799, and courses listed under the Areas of Concentration.

-To satisfy the Elective requirement, a student may take any course included in the various Areas of Concentration.
-A student may select an advanced elective from other Mercy College graduate programs, but must have the written permission of the M.B.A. coordinator.
+To satisfy the elective requirement, a student may take any course included in the various Areas of Concentration.
+A student may select an advanced elective from other Mercy College graduate programs.
 For a concentration, three out of these four courses must be in the same area.
-A student does not have to have a concentration to complete the program, but it is highly recommended.
-M.B.A. students may enroll in advanced electives offered in other Mercy College graduate business program with the approval of the coordinator.